 Ken Young was a lifelong resident of Wexford and a 1976 graduate of Pine-Richland.
 He joined the Wexford Vol. Fire Dept. at age 14 and was an active member his entire life.
 He served as Fire Chief of the department for 22 years.
 Ken worked tirelessly to provide a safe environment for the firefighters and a high standard of service to the community.
 He also worked as a police officer for Northern Regional Police Department for 18 years and specialized in accident reconstruction.
 Ken dedicated his life to serving his community.
 Sponsored by Ken's family and friends, this public service scholarship is available to a Pine-Richland senior who meets the qualifying criteria.
 Consideration may be given for financial need, though this is not a requirement of this scholarship.
 The scholarship sponsors will select the recipient of this scholarship from among eligible applicants.

-This kindness scholarship is in memory of Kyle Pomerleau, tertiary of the class of 2014, who played cello in the orchestra and bassoon and sax in the band.
+This kindness scholarship is in memory of Kyle Pomerleau, tertiary of the class of 2014, who passed away from glioblastoma multiforme (an aggressive brain/spine cancer) soon after graduation.
+He played cello in the orchestra and bassoon and sax in the band.
 Kyle was a member of the fencing and track & field teams, as well as NHS, Interact Club, and president of Model UN.
 Kyle was known for being encouraging, friendly, and helpful to others, and for his unfailing positivity and sense of humor.
 This scholarship is awarded to a senior who has participated in band or orchestra and demonstrates genuine goodwill and compassion toward others on a personal level.
 Academic achievement may also be considered.
 The Pomerleau family and friends review and select the scholarship recipient.

 This scholarship is in memory of Monica Young, who passed away from brain cancer on February 12, 2016.
 Monica worked with children with learning disabilities at Wexford Elementary School for over 18 years.
 She was dedicated to her work and had the special ability to establish a strong rapport with these children which allowed her to positively impact them, their parents, and their future.
 During her long struggle with cancer, she continued to inspire people through her strong faith, acceptance of her suffering, concern for others, and her positive strength.
 This $1000 scholarship will be awarded to one or more graduating Pine-Richland students with learning disabilities who have an interest in furthering their education through a trade, technical or vocational school, university or college.
 The ideal candidate should demonstrate good academic effort, participate in activities during high school, exhibit a positive attitude, and have an identified longer term work goal.